 To find out more about joining the Academy, please email the Head of Football, Martin Carruthers, on email@example.com.

-We’ve teamed up with Notts County Ladies FC to run a female football academy, which will be open to 16-18 year olds who are enrolled on a full-time course.
+The ladies’ football academy, is open to 16-18 year olds who are enrolled on a full-time course.

 Read more here.